chadcodes/chadcodes.github.io/_posts/2014-06-30-actionmailer-for-localhost.markdown

 [google-2fa]: https://support.google.com/accounts/answer/180744?hl=en
 [google-apppass]: https://support.google.com/accounts/answer/185833?hl=en

 I recommend starting a new rails project to see how this works before adding a mailer to an ongoing project.
-Let’s get started, pop into your CLI and type:
+Let’s get started, jump into your CLI and type:

 {% highlight bash %}
 $ rails new actionamiler -T